 Architecture using VPC Network Peering

-The following diagram shows a hub-and-spoke network using VPC Network Peering, which enables secure communication between resources in separate VPC networks over Google's internal network using private IP addresses, without the inter-VPC network traffic traversing the public internet.
+The following diagram shows a hub-and-spoke network using VPC Network Peering.
+VPC Network Peering enables communication using internal IP addresses between resources in separate VPC networks.
+Traffic stays on Google's internal network and does not traverse the public internet.

 Architecture using Cloud VPN

 The scalability of a hub-and-spoke topology that uses VPC Network Peering is subject to VPC Network Peering limits.
 And as noted earlier, VPC Network Peering connections don't allow transitive traffic beyond the two VPC networks that are in a peering relationship.
 The following diagram shows an alternative hub-and-spoke network architecture that uses Cloud VPN to overcome the limitations of VPC Network Peering.

 - The resources that need network-level isolation use separate spoke VPC networks.